 Conclusion 5: RAN4 want to note that ECC Decision (20)02 clearly states that operators of mobile networks in 1920-1980 MHz should have, sufficiently far in advance, information on the rollout of a new RMR BS in 1900-1910 MHz.

-Considering that ETSI RT are creating a specification for the 1900MHz RMR band, 3GPP would like to draw attention to the following considerations:
+Considering that ETSI TC RT has created a specification TS 103 793 for the FRMCS radio characteristics including 1900MHz RMR band n101, 3GPP RAN would like to draw attention especially to conclusions 3 and 4 above, with the need to update content of the TS 103 793 accordingly.

-Updates made recently in the RAN4 specifications in which the UE external antenna gain is taken into account for some Tx requirements (TS 38.101-1) for bands n101 and n100
+3GPP would also like to draw attention to conclusions 1 and 2 above and the following consideration:

-The importance of the additional spurious requirements of table 6.6.5.2.3-12 in TS 38.104 in band n101 for coexistence
+Modifying as indicated in conclusion 2 already deployed MFCN band 1/n1 Base Stations to avoid interference from FRMCS band n101 is not an easy operational task and in specific cases may need additional coordination measures.

 2. Actions: